Contact InformationMain office:

 Thousands of students, faculty, staff, contractors and community members access each of the Community College of Rhode Island’s four campuses each day.
 To help keep those campuses safe and secure, the more eyes that are available to assist in the task, the better.
-It’s in that spirit that the college is offering training sessions for bomb threats and related topics at each of the four campuses this month and next, said College Police Capt.
+It’s in that spirit that the college is offering training sessions for bomb threats and related topics at each of the four campuses this month and next, said Campus Police Capt.
 Timothy Poulin.

 Poulin said that after the Boston Marathon bombings, safety officials in all sectors experienced a spike of calls for service around unattended packages.
-A bomb hoax was called into the College Police at the Liston Campus in Providence this fall, Poulin said.
+A bomb hoax was called into the Campus Police at the Liston Campus in Providence this fall, Poulin said.
 Although nothing came of the incident, it served to underscore that these issues remain a concern for public safety officers on campus and beyond.